Relative Riemann-Zariski spaces: Introduction

 Step 3. {\sl Affine extension.} The main task of this step is to produce the right diagram from the left one.
 It follows from the previous stage that $V'_\gamma=\bfSpec(\calE')$, where $\calE'$ is a finitely presented $\calO_{U'_\beta}$-algebra.
 The morphism $\phi':W\to V'_\gamma$ to a $U'_\beta$-affine scheme corresponds to a homomorphism $\varphi':\calE'\to h'_*(\calO_W)$, where $h':W\to U'_\beta$ is the projection.
 Obviously $h_*(\calO_U)|_{U'_\beta}\toisom h'_*(\calO_W)$, where $h:U\to U_\beta$ is the projection.
-Hence we can apply \cite[6.9.10.1]{EGAI}, to find a finitely presented $\calO_{U_\beta}$-algebra $\calE$ and a homomorphism $\varphi:\calE\to h_*(\calO_U)$ such that $\calE|_{U'_\beta}\toisom\calE'$ and the restriction of $\varphi$ to $U'_\beta$ is $\varphi'$.
+Hence we can apply \cite[6.9.10.1]{egaI}, to find a finitely presented $\calO_{U_\beta}$-algebra $\calE$ and a homomorphism $\varphi:\calE\to h_*(\calO_U)$ such that $\calE|_{U'_\beta}\toisom\calE'$ and the restriction of $\varphi$ to $U'_\beta$ is $\varphi'$.
 Set $U_\gamma=\bfSpec(\calE)$, then $U_\gamma\to U_\beta$ is an affine morphism whose restriction over $U'_\beta$ is $f_{\gamma,\beta}$, and $\varphi$ induces a morphism $\phi:U\to U_\gamma$.
 Finally, we glue $U_\gamma$ and $V_\gamma$ along $V'_\gamma$ obtaining a finitely presented $X$-scheme $Z$, and notice that the affine morphisms $U\to U_\gamma$ and $V\to V_\gamma$ glue to an affine morphism $Y\to Z$ over $X$. \end{proof}

 Our proof is a simple analog of Raynaud's theory.
-Thomason used the first two steps (induction argument in the proof of C.9 and lemma C.6).
+Thomason used the first two steps (induction argument in the proof of Theorem C.9 and Lemma C.6).
 Our simplification of his proof is due to the third step.
-The same arguments are used in Raynaud's theory, for which we refer to \cite{BL}: see the end of the proof of 4.1, statement (d) from that proof and lemma 2.6 (a).
-In our paper, they also appear in the proofs of lemmas \ref{blowuplem} (i) and \ref{extblowuplem}, and theorem \ref{domth}.
+The same arguments are used in Raynaud's theory, see the end of the proof of \cite[4.1(d)]{BL} and \cite[2.6(a)]{BL}.
+In our paper, they also appear in the proofs of Lemmas \ref{blowuplem}(i) and \ref{extblowuplem}, and Theorem \ref{domth}.

 Next, we recall Nagata compactification theorem, see \cite{Nag}.
 A scheme theoretic proof of the theorem can be found in \cite{Con} or \cite{Lut}.
 Recall that a morphism $f:Y\to X$ is called {\em compactifiable} if it can be factored as a composition of an open immersion $g:Y\to Z$ and a proper morphism $h:Z\to X$.
 Nagata proved that a finite type morphism $f:Y\to X$ of qcqs schemes is compactifiable if and only if it is separated.
 Actually, Nagata considered noetherian schemes, and the general case was proved by B. Conrad in \cite{Con}.